ditchergraham/mysql-webapi/README.md

 ### DatabaseModel
 The database model is user to make a connection to the database.
-If you want to further expand your application, you can use the CRUD functions in this model.
+If you want to further expand your application, you can use the CRUD operations in this model.